baaqerfarhat/baaqerfarhat/README.md

 - 👋 Hi, I’m @baaqerfarhat
-- 👀 I’m interested in Robotics and Programmming
+- 👀 I’m interested in Robotics and AI Programmming
 - 🌱 I’m currently learning Full Stack Developemnt and about microcontrollers.
 - 💞️ I’m looking to collaborate on any robotics projects.
 - 📫 How to reach me: Baaqerfarhat@gmail.com